qualiaMachine/deep-learning-intro/episodes/1-introduction.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

-- What is Deep Learning?
+- What is deep learning?
-- When does it make sense to use and not use Deep Learning?
+- When does it make sense to use and not use deep learning?
 - When is it successful?
 - What are the tools involved?
-- What is the workflow for Deep Learning?
+- What is the workflow for deep learning?
 - Why did we choose to use Keras in this lesson?
 - How do neural networks learn?